 The Company has adopted a written code of business conduct and ethics (the "Code of Conduct") to assist its employees, officers and directors to maintain the highest standards of ethical conduct in corporate affairs and to encourage a culture of honesty, accountability and fair business practice.
-The Code of Conduct addresses fair dealings, compliance with laws, regulations and rules, conflicts of interest, corporate opportunities, accepting and giving gifts, public disclosure, shareholder relations, use of the Company's property, handling of confidential information, discrimination and harassment, and reporting of violations of the Code of Conduct.
+The Code of Conduct addresses fair dealings, compliance with laws, regulations and rules, conflicts of interest, corporate opportunities, accepting and giving gifts, public disclosure, shareholder relations, use of the Company's property, handling of confidential information, discrimination and harassment and reporting of violations of the Code of Conduct.
 Any person subject to the Code of Conduct will be required to disclose interests that may give rise to conflicts of interest.
 The Code of Conduct also addresses matters concerning public disclosure and provides that communications with the public concerning the Company are full, fair, accurate, timely and understandable, and in accordance with the disclosure requirements under applicable securities laws.
 The Board will have the ultimate responsibility for the administration of the Code of Conduct.
-The Code of Conduct is available under the Company's profile on SEDAR.
+The Board monitors compliance with the Code by Conduct by requiring any person subject to the Code of Conduct to report breaches thereof to the attention of the Nominating and Corporate Governance Committee Chair.
+To ensure the directors exercise independent judgement in considering transactions and agreements in which a director or executive officer has a material interest, any such director or executive officer removes himself or herself during any related Board discussions and such director does not cast a vote on any matter in respect of which such director has a material interest.
+The Code of Conduct is available under the Company's profile on SEDAR and on the Company's website at www.uraniumroyalty.com.